Prague is a city that is slightly similar to Budapest.

 Most of them are very close to areas you’ll already be at or passing.

-Like I said, 2 days in Prague is just not enough.
+Like I said earlier, 2 days in Prague is not enough.

 Once nighttime arrives and you’re ready to tackle your last night in Prague there’s a bar/club that is one of the coolest I’ve been to in Europe.